First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 - Search the library catalog to locate movies, music, books, journals, and other resources in the library's collections.

-- Ask for assistance via Chat or instant messaging.
+- Ask for assistance via email or chat.

-- Check out a wireless laptop for use within the library.
+- Check out a wireless laptop (PC or Mac) for two hours.

-- Create a "wow" presentation by using the multi-media computers with scanners, audio/video production and editing software.
+- Create a "wow" presentation by using iMacs with audio/video production and editing software in The Studios.

 - Need a place to study with a group of friends or classmates?
-Check out an individual or group study room from the front desk.
+Check out an individual or group study room from the Main Desk.

 - Find assistive technology for library users with special needs.